awsdocs/aws-secrets-manager-docs/doc_source/reference_iam-permissions.md

 For example, you could choose to allow someone to retrieve *only* the `AWSCURRENT` version a secret value by using a `Condition` element similar to the following:

 ```
-    "Effect": "Allow",
-    "Condition": {"StringEqualsIgnoreCase" : {"VersionStage" : "AWSCURRENT"}}
+    "Condition": {"ForAnyValue:StringEquals" : {"secretsmanager:VersionStage" : "AWSCURRENT"}}
 ```

-The following table shows the context keys that you can specify in the `Condition` element of an IAM permissions policy to more granularly control access to an action\.
+The following table shows the Secrets Manager\-specific context keys that you can specify in the `Condition` element of an IAM permissions policy to more granularly control access to an action\.
+In addition to the keys below, you can also use the [AWS Global Condition Context Keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/auth-and-access.xmlreference_policies_condition-keys.html)\.

 ****